-Public figures should expect to be discussed publicly, for better or worse.posted almost 5 years ago
+Public figures should expect to be discussed publicly, for better or worse.posted about 5 years ago

-^^ oh no, i totally agree. i just think that the person who wrote that put forward some lame-ass arguments.posted almost 5 years ago
+^^ oh no, i totally agree. i just think that the person who wrote that put forward some lame-ass arguments.posted about 5 years ago

-I’m so pleased that you’ve all expressed your opinions and views, it riled me and I wanted to share this with you all :)posted almost 5 years ago
+I’m so pleased that you’ve all expressed your opinions and views, it riled me and I wanted to share this with you all :)posted about 5 years ago